What Is Ascariasis?

 - where major groups of worms are located

-- whether worms are in the areas around your internal organs
+- whether worms are in the areas around your

 How Is Ascariasis Treated?

-Roundworm is usually treated with anti-parasitic drugs.
-Medications used for treatment include:
+Roundworm is usually treated with antiparasitic drugs.

 may be used to control a larger infestation.

-What is the Long-Term Outlook for an Ascariasis Infection?
+What Is the Long-Term Outlook for an Ascariasis Infection?

 Many people recover from ascariasis with minimal treatment.